AntonioND/volumetric_shadow_demo/readme.md

 is mainly targeted towards new NDS developers, who want to see how to activate and utilize some of the NDS' graphics hardware features.

-It was build with devkitARM R23b, libnds 20071023, libfat 20070127 from the libnds `touch_look` example (as basecode), so credit and thanks go out to their respective authors.
+It was originally built with devkitARM R23b, libnds 20071023 and libfat 20070127, using the `touch_look` example of libnds as base.
+Credit and thanks go out to their respective authors.
 Credit also goes to gabebear for his scissor pick matrix implementation.

 Very special thanks go out to Larry E. and Brandon M. for helping me out with the hardware!
 This demo and much more wouldn't have been possible without your